Last updated Dec. 29, 2017.

 - selling real estate, even if you get a fair market price for it.

-Other actions you should avoid prior to filing your bankruptcy petition include:
+Other actions you should avoid prior to filing your bankruptcy petition include the following.

 If a creditor has been patient with you when you are behind on payments, you may feel like you owe them special treatment and decide to pay them in full before all of your other creditors are named in your bankruptcy petition.
 But the bankruptcy court considers these to be “preferential transfers” that can not only lead to issues in your bankruptcy proceeding, but can also result in a clawback.
 If the bankruptcy Trustee feels that a payment has been made to avoid putting that creditor into the bankruptcy plan, he or she can actually sue the creditor to bring the amount paid back into the bankruptcy estate.
 Trying to be “fair” or “nice” to certain creditors can create more trouble for them than writing off the percentage of the debt that they lose through your bankruptcy plan.